axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 2. Create Tenant (Users that manage events and servers)
 3. Media Admin

-Furthermore, there would be a difference between global roles and roles used in ACLs.
-The most basic role used in ACLs is the tenant role that exists for every tenant.
-This role is only granted to a few people that have every right for every data object the tenant owns.
-The other roles in a tenant that are of the pattern “role:tenant” (where tenant is replaced by the tenants name) are custom to every tenant, but some examples are listed here:
+Roles may declare formal parameters.
+For now we see tenant and user as possible parameter types.
+Such roles are then instantiated by adding actual values for the tenant / user parameter(s).
+When the role's permissions are then inferred, if the role instance has a tenant parameter then the role's permissions are only implied if the object's tenant owner matches the role's tenant parameter; similarly, if the role instance has a user parameter then the role's permissions are only implied if the object's user owner matches the role's user parameter.
+If both, a user and tenant parameter are declared for a role then both have to match in order for the role's permissions to be implied.

+Roles with a tenant parameter are applied in the form "<rolename>:<tenantname>".
+Examples:

-1. Tenant Owner “owner:tenant” (Can delete the tenant, additionally to everything the tenant admin can do)
+1. Tenant Owner "owner:tw2018" (Can delete the tenant, in addition to everything the tenant admin can do)
-2. Tenant Admin “admin:tenant” (Has (almost) every permission in his tenant)
+2. Tenant Admin "admin:kw2018" (Has (almost) every permission in his tenant)
-3. Eventmanager “eventmanager:tenant”
+3. Eventmanager "eventmanager:VSaW"
-4. Racemanager “racemanager:tenant”
+4. Racemanager "racemanager:KYC"
-5. Editor “editor:tenant”
+5. Editor "editor:BYC"
-6. Resultservice “resultservice:tenant”
+6. Resultservice "resultservice:swc2018-miami"
+7. User "user:johndoe" (A role that every user should have for himself/herself; grants permissions to modify the respective

 ## Constraints